Phoenix Drug Crimes Attorney

 Misidentification – When the police rely on eyewitnesses to a drug transaction, they may be dealing with unreliable witnesses or well-meaning people who misunderstood who or what they thought they saw.

-General Drug Defenses
+General Drug Defense

 The actions of police officers and investigators play an important role in how a drug crimes case is prosecuted.
 When law enforcement officers fail to follow proper procedures in executing a search warrant, interrogating a suspect, or collecting and handling evidence, their case is compromised.

-At the law office of Blumberg & Associates, our attorneys carefully review the actions and decisions of police officers.
+At the law office of Blumberg & Associates, our Phoenix general drug defense attorneys carefully review the actions and decisions of police officers.
 We identify instances where police did not have reasonable suspicion or probable cause to stop a car, enter a home, or conduct a search.
 Evidence seized during an illegal search should not be admissible in court.
 As drug crimes defense attorneys, we expose illegal and unconstitutional searches and seizures, demanding the dismissal of charges against our client.

 If you’ve been arrested for a drug crime after a car stop, search of your home, or federal investigation, contact criminal defense attorneys at Blumberg & Associates today to discuss your case.